MAIR — International Relations

 You and your supervisor should discuss any ethical implications of your research during your initial meeting or when they first arise.
 This is especially important when your research involves human participants or individually identifiable data.

-If conducting interviews, you must:
+If conducting interviews, you must do the following.

 • Obtain informed, voluntary consent from all participants